 (3).
 With a long history of use in traditional medicine, this plant is employed for various purposes, including as a diuretic, remedy for blood dysentery, treatment for piles and gout, and to facilitate the expulsion of the placenta after childbirth (4).
-Ethnomedicinal and ethnobotanical knowledge about B. lacera has been passed down through generations, making it an integral part of traditional medicine in various regions.
-In addition to its culinary applications, local communities have utilized this herb for various health-related purposes.
+Ethnomedicinal and ethnobotanical knowledge about B. lacera has been passed down through generations, making it an integral part of traditional medicines, local communities have utilized this herb for various health-related purposes.
 Moreover, the plant's pharmacological potential has garnered scientific interest, with studies revealing the presence of several terpenoids, fatty acids and other bioactive molecules (5).
 These sesquiterpenoids exhibit potential medicinal properties, including anticancer, antimicrobial and antioxidant effects (6-8).